kth333/pokemon-showdown-keyboard-controls/README.md

 # pokemon-showdown-keyboard-controls
-Play pokemon showdown with a keyboard instead of a mouse
+Play pokemon showdown battles with your keyboard